 - Scallops with “Yuzu Koshu” butter, Ginger Cress Salad ($23) The dish was nice, but chef was a bit underwhelmed – mostly as there was far too much butter sauce.

 - Confit of ocean trout, matcha ice cream, salmon caviar ($21) Chef Ping Pong said this was enjoyable, though it was a tad under seasoned.
 The flavour of the Matcha (green tea) ice cream worked really well and it was a good looking dish.

 - Mt Barker baby chicken with braised olive, tomato & capers, sea salted potatoes ($35) This dish was simple and had great flavour.
 Chef Ping Pong thought the asparagus was undercooked.

 -300g Scotch Fillet served with gratin potato, asparagus, herb roasted cherry tomatoes and your choice of sauce with condiment service ($45) The steak was well cooked.
 The broccolini and asparagus were undercooked.
 Was good overall.

-- Amelia Park lamb cutlets, mint jam, lyonnaise potato ($46) Chef Brownie found the meat to be a let-down.
-The eye was lovely and tender but the rest was fatty grisly and chewy which was very disappointing!
+- Amelia Park lamb cutlets, mint jam, lyonnaise potato ($46) Chef Brownie found the meat to be a let-down, which was a shame, given the cost of this dish.
+She said the eye was lovely and tender but the rest was fatty grisly and chewy which was very disappointing.
 She did enjoy the potatoes though.